Jamaica travel destination

 Is it safe to travel to Jamaica?

-Do I need a visa to visit Jamaica?
+Do I need a visa for Jamaica?

 What language is spoken in Jamaica?